snehaadak/React-Learnings/Episode 13/Testing.md

 ## How the UI Component testing works backend?
+A: Every Test case has common three basic Steps that it follows:
+    1) Render
+    2) Query
+    3) Assert
-A: When we render some component on the jsdom first
+    When we render some component on the jsdom first.
+The `screen.getXYZ` we do the known as `quering` gets us the JSX element, or react element for us. and to this query we give the `assertion` by `expect().toBeXYZ`